Jolon, California: Popular culture

 Jolon is mentioned in the folk ballad "South Coast," popularized by the Kingston Trio on their 1959 album ...from the "Hungry i".
 It is imagined as a place where, back in the Spanish frontier days, one could gamble.

 Jolon is also the setting for John Steinbeck's novel To a God Unknown.
 The town is not mentioned in the book but is the basis for the fictional town in the book.

+It is mentioned in a YA novel titled, “Maria-A Christmas Story” written by Theodore Taylor.